state-hiu/Mapgive/_posts/box/en/resources/0900-01-05-event-checklist.md

 * Extra mice if possible
 * Extra laptops if possible
 * Food/Drink
   * Cups, Plates, Utensils, Napkins

-## Pre event Outreach
+## Pre-event Outreach

 * Coordinate with potential partners
-* MeetUp
+* MeetUp, EventBrite, or similiar platform to for outreach and to manage RSVPs
-* Reach out to similar MeetUps
+* Reach out to similar MeetUps or existing groups
-* Reach out to local universities
+* Reach out to local universities, libraries, and other institutions
-* Libraries
 * Media
 * Encourage people to join remotely
 * Teleconference